mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 #### BuildCross

-Using BuildCross, in contrast to the other experiments, we observe that the non-embedding models perform better when evaluated on this dataset.
+When evaluating on BuildCross, in contrast to the other experiments, we observe that the non-embedding models perform better.
 Particularly, the best-performing model for endianness classification is Simple1d, achieving an accuracy of **71.3%**.
 For instruction width type classification, the best-performing model is Simple2d, achieving an accuracy of **69.6%**.

 An advantage of the BuildCross dataset compared to the CpuRec dataset is that there is little \acp{ISA} overlap with the training dataset (ISAdetect).
 This reduces the risk of artificially high performance numbers due to the models memorizing specific \acp{ISA} characteristics rather than learning generalizable features.